jamesloper/react-view-pager-touch/README.md

 ## Props

-`array: items`

-An array of items that will become your pages.
+`items` - An array of items that will become your pages.

-`callback: renderItem`

-A function that returns a React component that renders the page.
+`renderItem` - A function that returns a React component that renders the page.

-`int: currentPage`

-Index of the page that should be selected.
+`currentPage` - Index of the page that should be selected.

-`int: minPage`

-Will not allow scrolling to pages that come before this page.
+`minPage` - Disallow scrolling to pages that come before this page.

-`callback: onPageScrollStateChanged`

-Function called when the page scrolling state has changed.
+`onPageScrollStateChanged` - Function called when the page scrolling state has changed.
 The page scrolling state can be in 3 states:

 * `idle` - there is no interaction with the page scroller happening at the time
 * `dragging` - there is currently an interaction with the page scroller
 * `settling` - there was an interaction with the page scroller, and the page scroller is now settling to its idle position

-`callback: onPageSelected(e)`

-Function called once ViewPager finishes settling to selected page.
+`onPageSelected` - Function called once ViewPager finishes settling to selected page.
 The `event` object passed to this callback will have following fields:

 * `position` - index of page that has been selected
 * `offset` - the new page index minus the old page index (eg. 0 if the page stayed the same, 1 for flick, 2+ for multiple fast flicks)
 * `item` - the item that is now visible on screen

-`boolean: scrollEnabled`

-When false, the content will not respond to touch.
+`scrollEnabled` - When false, the content will not respond to touch.
 The default value is true.